igorkulman/ChangeMenuBarColor/README.md

 and if everything is OK you can use my utility be downloaded and run for the first time.
 You are ready to go!

+### Binary release

+If you do not want to install Xcode and Mint you can download [the latest binary release](https://github.com/igorkulman/ChangeMenuBarColor/releases/latest).

+The binary release is not signed so it might not work on all systems.

 ## Usage

+All the commands shown are for the utility being installed via Mint.
+If you downloaded the latest binary release replace `mint run igorkulman/ChangeMenuBarColorSolidColor` with `path/to/unzipped/ChangeMenuBarColorSolidColor`.

 ### Solid color